Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 Like we've always told you.

-There are a lot of them are conservatives fed up with a Republican Party.
+A lot of them are conservatives fed up with the Republican Party.

 And the moderates are an even worse bunch.

-These are phony baloney, plastic banana, good time rock and rollers from the get-go.
+These are phony baloney plastic banana good time rock and rollers and a get-go.

 And the reason is moderates and independents have been told the election hinges on them every four years.